cent-ivan/cent-ivan/README.md

 I'm an aspiring software engineer at the Philippines and a tech enthusiast.
 Sometimes I do problem-solving works with the use of code, and accepts new challenges that I want to solve.
 I create projects that interests me, do backend development and likes to explore new stuff.

-- 🌱 Currently Learning: **Full Stack Development, and System Architecture**
+- 🌱 Currently Learning: **Backend Development, and System Architecture**
 - 🔭 Looking For Collaboration and Mentor

 ## 🤝 Connect with me: